-- 10. A Participant shall be in breach of these Regulations if they commit any misconduct as set out below which either relates to their participation in Recreational Cricket and/or is of a sufficiently serious nature to justify disciplinary action being taken in relation to their participation in Recreational Cricket: - (a) making an abusive, obscene, offensive or otherwise insulting comment or gesture (in any form) in relation to any other Participant or any other person; - (b) any act of violence towards another person; - (c) engaging in behaviour that constitutes any form of abuse or harassment, whether physical, sexual, emotional, neglectful or bullying in nature; - (d) any breach of the ECB Anti-Discrimination Code; - (e) making any adverse public statement or comment in any form and by any means about the performance and/or decision(s) of any match official(s); - (f) failing to report to their Club, any Relevant Criminal Offence for which they have been subject to investigation and/or charged with; - (g) conducting themselves in a manner, or doing or omitting to do anything which is or may be prejudicial to the best interests of cricket, or which may bring or does bring the game of cricket or the ECB into disrepute; engaging in any corrupt conduct in relation to cricket, in particular: - (i) fixing the result, progress, conduct or any aspect of a match; - (ii) ensuring the occurrence of a particular incident in a match; - (iii) accepting a bribe to conduct the activities described in (a) or (b) above; and/or - (iv) receiving a custodial sentence for any of the activities described in (a)-(c) above; and/or

-(h) failing to comply with any decisions or sanctions validly imposed on them following due process as prescribed by these Regulations.
+- 9. A Participant shall be in breach of these Regulations if they commit any misconduct as set out below which either relates to their participation in Recreational Cricket and/or is of a sufficiently serious nature to justify disciplinary action being taken in relation to their participation in Recreational Cricket: - a. making an abusive, obscene, offensive or otherwise insulting comment or gesture (in any form) in relation to any other Participant or any other person; - b. any act of violence towards another person; - c. engaging in behaviour that constitutes any form of abuse or harassment, whether physical, sexual, emotional, neglectful or bullying in nature; - d. any breach of the ECB Anti-Discrimination Code; - e. making any adverse public statement or comment in any form and by any means about the performance and/or decision(s) of any match official(s); - f. failing to report to their Club, any Relevant Criminal Offence for which they have been subject to investigation and/or charged with; - g. conducting themselves in a manner, or doing or omitting to do anything which is or may be prejudicial to the best interests of cricket, or which may bring or does bring the game of cricket, any Participant, Club, League, County Cricket Board or the ECB, into disrepute; - h. any breach of Law 41; or - i. failing to comply with any decisions or sanctions validly imposed on them following due process as prescribed by these Regulations. - 10.
+A Club shall be in breach of these Regulations if, at any time, it: - a. fails to take reasonable steps to ensure the good behaviour and conduct of their Participants for any breach of these Regulations; and/or - b. knowingly permits a cricketer, who is suspended as a result of a previous breach of these Regulations, to play in any match or competition; and/or - c. any of its Participants commit any serious, collective or repeated breaches of these Regulations; and/or - d. commits any breach of its obligations under the ECB Anti-Discrimination Code; and/or - e. fails to comply with any decision(s) and/or sanction(s) validly imposed on it or on any person within the organisation, which has arisen following due process as prescribed by these Regulations.